nooneknowspeter/discord-dev-badge/README.md

 You can get Docker Desktop or the Docker Engine

 For Windows users,
 Docker Desktop is the simplest but clunky

 [Taking the other route will not allow you to run Linux containers](https://docs.docker.com/engine/install/binaries/#install-server-and-client-binaries-on-windows)

-If you don't want to install Docker Desktop and comfortable with a command line interface (CLI)
+If you don't want to install Docker Desktop and you're comfortable with a command line interface (CLI)

 You can use a [WSL Distro](https://learn.microsoft.com/en-us/windows/wsl/), then install the [Docker engine](https://docs.docker.com/engine/install/) on that distro

 You don't need Docker Desktop to run Docker on a Linux subsystem

+I highly recommend the [Lazydocker](https://github.com/jesseduffield/lazydocker) Docker client

+You can monitor and use certain Docker functions using a terminal user interface (TUI)

 ### Pulling the Image